AraBlocks/ara-identity/README.md

 ```

 ## API
 All functions exported by this module will check for input correctness.
-If given an invalid input, a function will throw a `TypeError` with the error message.
+All functions check for input validity and throw an error if any of the required argument is found to be empty or invalid.

 * [aid.archive(identity, opts)](#archive)
 * [aid.create(opts)](#create)